 Karen Clark MBACP (Accred).
 Adult, Children and Young People's Counsellor

-Welcome.
-I am a fully qualified counsellor, experienced in working with Adults, Children and Young People.
-I offer a gentle, caring, safe, supportive and non judgemental space in which to help individuals to explore whatever may be troubling or difficult for them.
+Hello and welcome.
+As a fully qualified counsellor, experienced in working with Adults, Children and Young People, I offer a gentle, caring, safe, supportive and non judgemental space in which to help individuals to explore whatever may be troubling or difficult for them.
 Together we can then work towards a greater understanding of those worries, concerns and experiences which may have brought you to counselling, and explore ways of resolving any difficult issues or coming to terms with difficult circumstances or events.

-I offer counselling to children and young people aged 8—18 yrs and adults of any age, covering a wide range of issues.
+I offer counselling to children and young people aged 8—18 yrs and adults of any age, covering a wide range of issues (see below).

 When working with a child, young person or adult, my approach is flexible and tailored to their particular needs.